Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 Capacity Utilization

 The second danger that may happen when nearing the 80% rate is the slackening in deliver of products as producers struggle to keep up with require.
 Producers may not want to ramp up goods until they are sure growth will be sustained.
-The same logic is used to service sector industries, though it is harder to find a precise figure, because it takes a different period of time to provide each customer.
+The same logic is used to service sector industries, though it is harder to find a precise figure because it takes a different period of time to provide each customer.
 Sometimes demand may exceed capacity, so the producers have to queues forming.
-At other times personnel may not have anything to do.
+At other times, personnel may not have anything to do.
 A service business wishing to control costs effectively will gauge demand at different times of the day and then gauge the staffing rates to match.

 Many businesses, including service sector are better able to cope with changing demands by employing temporary or part-time workers.
-Nowadays there are lots of temporary and part-time workers in the UK as they can enlarge capacity easily and quickly.
+Nowadays, there are many temporary and part-time workers in the UK as they can enlarge capacity easily and quickly.
 If demand then goes down temporary staff can be laid off without reserving payments and part-time workers can have their hours moderated, thus moderating capacity easily and fast.
 This pliability is good for business as it can help to diminish any expensive reserve capacity.
 These circumstances, however, may not be as appealing to the workers who have far fewer rights than their full-time colleagues.

 How To Enlarge Capacity Utilization